TimbuApp/docs/docs/auth/check-user-pass.md

 # Check User Password

-This endpoint checks the validity of a user's password.
-To perform the check, send a GET request to the `/auth/check-user-pass` endpoint.
+This endpoint checks the status of a user's password.

 ## Endpoint